Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Diffusion Baseline Details

 \subsection{DFoT Training Details}

-We train a separate DFoT model for each MNIST World data subset to separate out its abilities.
+We train a separate DFoT model for each MNIST World data subset to isolate the performance per subset, and another set of models for Block World.
 We embed actions using a simple MLP embedder, and concatenate it to the video tokens, following CogVideoX.
-Our 96M parameter DFoT's validation loss and validation metrics converge after 245k steps on 1 NVIDIA L40S 48GB GPU with a batch size of 128 on MNIST World, and after 300k steps on 1 NVIDIA L40S 48GB GPU with a batch size of 32 on Block World.
+Our 96M parameter DFoT's validation loss and validation metrics converge after 245k steps on 1 NVIDIA L40S 48GB GPU with a batch size of 128 on MNIST World, and after 300k steps on 2 NVIDIA L40S 48GB GPUs with a batch size of 32 on Block World.
 More training hyperparameters are reported in Table \ref{tab:dfot-config}.